chgebhardt/picam_sync_neuro/README.md

 Set up the Arduino ISP and connect the LED.

 Configure DAQ board inputs for LED voltage recording.
+This depends very much on what kind of system you have.
+Most DAQs will have a BNC input so I soldered a female pre-assembeled BNC to the arduino breadboard.
+Then it is just a matter of telling your DAQ which Input to listen to.

 3️⃣ Running the Synchronization Code